 Acid stains are the result of saliva, sweat, or glue.
 They might not be visible when clothing is first stored, but can show up months later.

-o Solution: Avoid using bleach, which can actually darken the color of an acid stain.
-Instead choose products with hydrogen peroxide.
+Avoid using bleach on acid stains, because it can darken the color of an acid stain.
+Instead choose stain-removal products with hydrogen peroxide.

-o Solution: When mildew develops, the only way to eliminate it is with bleach.
-Try dropping a few drops of very mild bleach in a bucket of water and place the clothing to soak.
-Gradually increase the strength of the bleach one or two drops at a time and always come back to check the clothing after a few minutes to make sure the color doesn’t fade.
-Let it sit for up to eight hours depending on the severity of the stain.
+When mildew develops, the only way to eliminate it is with bleach.
+Put a few drops of bleach in a bucket of water, and add the clothing in to soak.
+Gradually increase the strength of the bleach one or two drops at a time, and keep checking the garment.
+If you see any color fading at all, remove the clothes from the bucket.
+If you see no fading, you can leave the garment in the bucket for up to eight hours.